Global Child Forum

 The Global Child Forum is a Swedish non-profit foundation, based in Stockholm, Sweden.
 The organization was founded by King Carl XVI Gustaf and Queen Silvia of Sweden in 2009 in order to advance children’s rights in accordance with the UN Convention on the Rights of the Child.
 Ekin Ergün Björstedt is the Secretary General since August 2024.

 The focus of Global Child Forum is grounded in both the Convention on the Rights of a Child and UNICEF's Children’s Rights and Business Principles and is aimed towards giving business an understanding of how and where their business might impact children.

+Each year, in Collaboration with Boston Consulting Group Global Child Forum produces the Corporate Sector and Children’s Rights Benchmark, which compares the practices of approximately 1,800 global companies on children’s rights issues.

 History

 Global Child Forum was founded in 2009 as World Child and Youth Forum (WCYF).
 The name was then shorted to Global Child Forum in 2012.
 Initially, WCYF was intended to be an independent group of decision-makers with the goal of discussing children’s rights and business while using the Royal Palace as a venue.
 Since then, the organization has expanded to include Regional Forums and conduct its own independent research.